iamprecieee/screenrecorder-chrome-extension-backend/TRANSCRIPTION_DOCUMENTATION.md

 # API Documentation - Video Transcription

-This documentation provides details about the API endpoint for the chrome-extension backend which performs operations for transcribing videos with timestamps.
+This documentation provides details about the API endpoint for the chrome-extension backend which performs operations for transcribing videos with timestamp of video duration.

 ## Description